 You will receive a confirmation message upon submission of the application.

 We will not consider incomplete application.
 Please DO NOT send applications through the mail or deliver in person the application with original artworks; they will NOT be accepted and the original artworks will NOT be returned.

 Notification: All applicants are notified by email in early April.
 Please do not call or contact us about the status of your application before April 15.

-Decisions made by the Scholarship and Honors Committee at the School of Art on all the scholarship awards are final.
+Decisions made by the Scholarship and Honors Committee at the School of Art + Design on all the scholarship awards are final.